pinglu85/algoExpert/Easy/find-three-largest-numbers.md

 ### Understanding the problem

-Given an array that contains at least three integers, I am asked to write a function that is going to find the three largest numbers in the input array without sorting and return them in an array sorted in ascending order.
+We are given an array that contains at least three integers.
+We are asked to write a function that is going to find the three largest numbers in the input array and return them in an array sorted in ascending order.
+We are not allowed to sort the input array.

 #

-### Brute-force Approach
+### Approach 1: Brute-force

-I am going to solve the problem by searching for the three largest numbers in the input array and move them to the very end of the array.
-I would use a for loop starting at the very end of the array.
-The for loop is going to stop when the index of the last third number in the array is reached, because I only need to find the three largest numbers in the array.
-At each iteration, I am going to initialize a variable that is going to keep track of the index of the largest number in the current subarray, which is going to start at index `0` and end at the current index of the for loop; then I am going to start traversing the current subarray, searching for the largest number in it and updating the index of the largest number accordingly.
-When I get out of the inner loop, move the largest number to the end of the current subarray.
-Once I am done with the outer loop, return the last three numbers in the input array in an array.
+We can solve the problem by searching for the three largest numbers in the input array and move them to the very end of the array.
+The logic is similar to the Selection Sort, where we keep searching for the smallest number in the current subarray and moving it to the very beginning of the current subarray.

-### Time & Space Complexity

-O(n) time | O(1) space, where n is the length of the input array.

-The algorithm runs in 0(n) time, because the outer loop is always going to be executed 3 times, so the run time of the algorithm is approximately equal to O(3 \* n), which is equal to O(n).
+We use a for loop that starts from the very end of the array and stops when the index of the last third number in the array is reached, because we only need to find the three largest numbers in the array.
+In each iteration,

+- Initialize a variable `largestNumIdx` to `0` that is going to keep track of the index of the largest number in the current subarray.

+- Traverse the current subarray, starting from index `0` and ending at the current index of the outer for loop.
+When we get to a number that is greater than the number that `largestNumIdx` points to, set current index as the `largestNumIdx`.

+- When the traversal finishes, move the largest number to the end of the current subarray.

+Once we are done with the outer loop, return the last three numbers in the input array in an array.

-### Brute-force Solution
+### Implementation

 ```js
 function findThreeLargestNumbers(array) {